anilzen/anilzen.github.io/content/post/research-statement/index.md

 ---
 title: Research Statement
-subtitle: A concise description of my past contributions to scientific research, current projects, and future plans.
+subtitle: Past contributions to scientific research, current projects, and future plans

 # Summary for listings and search engines
-summary: Hyperboloidal foliations, wave equations, Helmholtz equations, applied relativity, adaptive Kalman regression for numerical weather forecasting, central schemes for conservation laws.
+summary: Past contributions to scientific research, current projects, and future plans.

 # Link this post with a project
 projects: []